pablo-meier/Pablog/posts/2018-04-04-tabletop-character-gun-person-process.md

 If you don't watch the show, you should know that the actor is 71 years old.
 He's a former cop and he moves pretty slowly.
 He's usually thought things ahead of time and knows "the game" pretty well.
-He's usually underestimated and rarely in danger.
+He's frequently underestimated and rarely in danger.
 I can't find the full scene, but here's [a short demonstration][4] where someone who got hired for the same protection job is teasing him for not carrying a gun (he's not carrying a gun because he did legwork on the dealer